Skip to Main Content

 Certificate of Attendance (required)

 : State regulations require veterinarians to obtain 18 CEs hours every year.
 A total of 9 may be done online.
 RVTs must have 24 CEs over three years.
 Only 8 may be done online and no more than 4 may be done online in a fiscal year.
+(NOTE: Due to the COVID-19 pandemic, all required CEs may be done online for FY21 and FY22 license renewals.)
 For details. . .

 See regulations related to